-- 61. It wasn't the same religious type establishment as St John Bosco's.
-It was still run by priests and Brothers but there was not the same emphasis on the Catholic Church.
-SNR and I had nothing but respect for him. - 62.
+He was a very nice man and I had nothing but respect for him. - 62.
 Brother Ben was a bit of a nut case.
 He was brutal with us and he used to punch us with his closed fist.
 He used to get very angry and someone would end up getting hit.
 He was a very big man and we were all frightened of him. - 63.
 HPT was my house master and he had worked as a night watchman previously.
-He used to run the cottage with the second seco - 64.
-There was a metalwork teacher called MJK the had the nickname "MJK the had the nickname" because he used to throw hammers at you.
+He used to run the cottage with his wife the second of the was also a matron but I can't remember much about her.
+Another member of staff was called Mr he used to sexually assault some of the boys. - There was a metalwork teacher called MJK.
+He had the nickname "MJK" because he used to throw hammers at you.
 On one occasion he asked me to hold two metal rods.
 He then induced an electrical current which caused me to be thrown to the ground.
 It was done in front of the other boys who all found it very funny.
 I was the new boy and didn't know any better.
 I thought that he trying to kill me.
 It was very humiliating.
 I didn't need any medical help but I was very shaken.